 Worst of all – evictions, and their residual consequences, are not experienced equally as they threaten, disrupt, and harm communities of color disproportionately across the country.
 A long, continuing, and unaddressed history of racism in U.S. housing policy and practice, has led to a reality where Black women renters face eviction twice as often as white tenants.
 And getting legal assistance for an eviction, particularly for low-income tenants, is often a game of chance.
 It depends heavily on where a tenant resides, whether there is a local legal aid provider and whether the provider has capacity, is taking on new cases at the time, or even handles evictions.
 When it comes to legal representation, on average only 3% of tenants facing eviction are represented, compared to 81% of landlords.

-Advancing Housing Justice through a Right to Counsel for Tenants
+THE SOLUTION: Advancing Housing Justice through a Right to Counsel for Tenants Facing Eviction

 Effectiveness of Tenant Representation in General: